Ninetalesgh/dndcampaign/vault/dm/session_notes/session_06.md

     Runic generator and capacitors to channel the magic nullification, carving of elegant elven like patterns between geometric precise dwarven runes of abjuration drawing power from the **ley lines** and channeling them through pipes of Mithril to reach the tombs.
+    The **runic enablers** slotted into the machine to capture the ley line energy.

 - Brennar's Ancestors:
   - **I.b.
 Durnin Ironfoot**